+- Averages and data Science

+- Geometric reasoning Art

+- Fractions Music

 - Logical reasoning computing

 - Measures Tech

 - Percentages and negative numbers History

 - Graph interpretation and measures Geography

 Knowledge and skills will be taught through a combination of teacher-student explanation and student self-discovery.

-Teaching will follow the NCETMs Teaching for Mastery approach with lessons consisting of visual representations, modelling and purposeful practice to help students build and link their knowledge together.
-There is a focus in year 7 of building a secure foundation.
-Students will revisit ideas they have met in primary school before building on these in further depth.
+Teaching will follow the NCETMs Teaching for Mastery approach with lessons consisting of visual representations, modelling, and purposeful practice to help students build and link their knowledge together.

+There is a focus in year 8 of building a on the secure foundation of year 7.
+Students will revisit ideas they have before and build on these in further depth.

-- Present a positive opinion of maths - please change: 'I was never very good at maths' to - I had to work really hard at maths'Encourage your child to attend Sum Up The Week to - consolidate their learning - Highlight the use of maths in your everyday life calculating change, timings etc - Speak to your child about the maths they are learning in school and ask them to explain their understanding to you. - Maintain your child's fluency with times tables, mental maths and written multiplication and division.
+- Present a positive opinion of maths -please change. - 'I was never very good at maths' to 'I had to work really hard at made - Encourage your child to attend Sum Up The Week to consolidate their learning - Highlight the use of maths in your everyday life calculating change, timings etc - Speak to your child about the maths they are learning in school and ask them to explain their understanding to you. - Maintain your child's fluency with timestables, mental maths and written multiplication and division.